bradleyJT-CS/sun-shader/README.md

 A GLSL shader that simulates the look and feel of a blazing sun using layered procedural effects.
 This project demonstrates how multiple shaders can be combined to create a compelling, animated Sun with a core disc, solar corona, and dynamic flares.

 ## Demo
+Click the image to watch a video demo!
 [![Watch the Demo](https://img.youtube.com/vi/2O4LYdh_220/0.jpg)](https://www.youtube.com/watch?v=2O4LYdh_220)

 ---